cdisc-org/cdisc-open-rules/docs/scope.md

 ### 3. Split Dataset Handling

 The `include_split_datasets` flag (when set to `true`) allows split datasets to be processed separately from their parent datasets.
-This is useful when you need to analyze split datasets independently.  `SPLIT DATASETS` can also be added to Domain inclusion/exclusion Scope criteria if the rule is applicable to unmerged split datasets.
+This is useful when you need to analyze split datasets independently.  `SPLIT DATASETS` and `AP SPLIT DATASETS` can also be added in Rule Domain inclusion/exclusion scope criteria if the rule is applicable to unmerged split datasets.

 ### 4. Use Case Selection